Police called to fight involving youths at Kitchener pizza shop

 Students from the nearby school said videos of the fight were quickly circulated.
 They say fighting seems to be a part of high school culture, but they wish it was not.

-“I didn’t even know what to make of it, they just started punching each other and stuff,” Trentin Bartscher, a student at Resurrection Catholic Secondary School, said.
+“I didn’t even know what to make of it, they just started punching each other and stuff,” one student at Resurrection Catholic Secondary School said.

 “It makes me feel like it’s not a safe environment.
 I just want to go to the plaza and get my food.
-I don’t want to see that stuff, I just want to be,” Coen Johnston, another Resurrection student, said.
+I don’t want to see that stuff, I just want to be,” another Resurrection student told CTV News.

-Waterloo regional police did not respond to CTV News’ requests for information but said online that the investigation is ongoing and there were no reports of physical injuries as of 12:18 p.m.
+Waterloo regional police tweeted that the investigation is ongoing and there were no reports of physical injuries as of 12:18 p.m.

 UPDATE: